ax-zyoutz/insightconnect-workflows/workflows/IDR_Alert_Routing_with_Microsoft_Teams/help.md

 # Key Features

 * Deliver InsightIDR alerts to the appropriate Microsoft Teams channel based on the user involved in the alert
+* Sort between critical and non-critical events based on the users involved

 # Requirements